Home / Sailing / Fleets

 The main fleets which race at Loch Lomond Sailing Club (LLSC) are Keelboats and Dinghies.
+These are both raced on handicap, using local versions of the RYA Portsmouth Yardstick.
 Over the years the makeup of the fleets have varied as different classes fall in and out of fashion, but the priority is always to get boats on the water, so we vary the racing to suit what is most popular at the time.
-Boat types at LLSC are expected to have a designated Portsmouth Number or suitable equivalent to enable closer handicap racing and allows for easier race management around our magnificent waters and islands.

 Sailing facilities at LLSC include an all year round dinghy and keelboat park, moorings for the season and a large slipway for launch and retrieval of boats, including equipment for the launch of keelboats.
 Please note that boat space is allocated to member who regularly participate in our activities and there may be a waiting list.